sz16900/javascript-capstone/README.md

 - Clone the project unto your local machine
 - `cd` into the project directory
-- on the root folder please type: npm run start:dev
+- on the root folder please type: npm run start
 - on your browser, make sure you point to the right address (i.e: http://localhost:8080/)

+## Testing

+To test the application:

+- Clone the project unto your local machine
+- `cd` into the project directory
+- on the root folder please type: npm test
+- wait a second for jest to do its thing
+- read and review and the output

 ## 🤝 Contributing